 We’ve all seen the headlines: “Millions in free government money for your business.”
 Late-night infomercials and Internet advertisements promise grants to start or expand a business.
 Sound too good to be true?
 It is.

 Whatever you’ve heard, federal, state and local governments do not provide grants for:

 - Paying off debt

 - Covering operational expenses

-In a nutshell, if you are seeking “free money” to launch or expand your business you are far better off focusing your efforts on developing a sound business plan that capitalizes on a viable market, a compelling product or service, and a passion for business.
+In a nutshell, if you are seeking “free money” business grants to launch or expand your business you are far better off focusing your efforts on developing a sound business plan that capitalizes on a viable market, a compelling product or service, and a passion for business.

 If you want to satisfy your curiosity about available grant opportunities your small business may qualify for you have several options.

 Grants.gov is the federal government’s searchable public database of over 1,000 grant programs that award roughly $500 billion annually.
 Use the Advanced Search tool to search for a grant by eligibility (e.g., for-profits or small business), by issuing agency, or category (e.g., environment or science and technology).

 The City of Charlotte has specialized grant programs available in targeted areas to help property and business owners with the costs of undertaking capital improvements to their commercial sites that help improve the overall appearance and economic health of business corridors, such as facade renovations and environmental cleanup.

 Everyone is a lifelong learner, and small business owners are no exception.
 Check with your local community college to learn about education grants & scholarships that can help you improve your business skills.
 Businesses with City of Charlotte SBE certification are eligible for up to $300 in tuition reimbursement at Central Piedmont’s Small Business Center.